 Today, the nation recognizes the sacrifice that all Gold Star Family members make when a father, mother, brother, sister, son, daughter, or other loved one dies in service to the nation.
+Gold Star Mother’s and Family’s Day is the last Sunday of September and Gold Star Spouses Day is April 5.
 The strength of our nation is our Army.
 The strength of our Army is our Soldiers.
 The strength of our Soldiers is our families.
 The Army recognizes that no one has given more for the nation than the families of the fallen.

 - STAND-TO!: Gold Star Mothers

 - STAND-TO!: Gold Star Spouse's Day